Shizuo Kakutani: Biography

-Kakutani attended Tohoku University in Sendai, where his advisor was Tatsujirō Shimizu.
+Kakutani attended Tohoku University in Sendai, where his advisor was Tatsujiro Shimizu.
 At one point he spent two years at the Institute for Advanced Study in Princeton at the invitation of the mathematician Hermann Weyl.
 While there, he also met John von Neumann.

 Kakutani received his Ph.D. in 1941 from Osaka University and taught there through World War II.
 He returned to the Institute for Advanced Study in 1948, and was given a professorship by Yale in 1949, where he won a students' choice award for excellence in teaching.

 Kakutani received two awards of the Japan Academy, the Imperial Prize and the Academy Prize in 1982, for his scholarly achievements in general and his work on functional analysis in particular.
 He was a Plenary Speaker of the ICM in 1950 in Cambridge, Massachusetts.

 Kakutani was married to Keiko ("Kay") Uchida, who was a sister to author Yoshiko Uchida.
 His daughter, Michiko Kakutani, is a Pulitzer Prize-winning former literary critic for The New York Times.